-If the Port setting for the FTP Server option (set through the Network menu of the Configuration tab) has been changed from its default (21), you must use the nondefault value in the FTP command.
+If the Port setting for the FTP Server option (set through the Network menu of the Administration tab) has been changed from its default (21), you must use the non-default value in the FTP command.
 For Windows FTP clients, use the following command, including spaces.
-(For some FTP clients, you must use a colon instead of a space between the IP address and the port number.) ftp>open ip address port number
+(For some FTP clients, you must use a colon instead of a space between the IP address and the port number.)

+'''

+ftp>open ip address port number

+'''
-To set a non-default port value to enhance security for the FTP Server, see "FTP ftp>get event.txt or ftp>get data.txt

-- Server" on page 113.
+To set a non-default port value to enhance security for the FTP Server, see "FTP Server" on page 96.
 You can specify any port from 5001 to 32768.

-Use the case-sensitive User Name and Password for Super User, Administrator or - Device User to log on.
-For Super User, apc is the default for User Name and Password.
+- Use the case-sensitive User Name and Password for Administrator or Device User to log on.
+For Administrator, apc is the default for User Name and Password.
+For the Device User, the defaults are device for User Name and apc for Password. - 3.
 Use the get command to transmit the text of a log to your local drive.